lihongjie0209/svg-mcp/README.md

 # Or run directly with npx (no installation needed)
 npx svg-mcp

-# The binary will be automatically downloaded for your platform
+# All platform binaries are included in the package
 ```

 ### Option 2: Download Pre-built Binaries